kapouer/matchdom/README.md

 - replace target pathname by url pathname
 - merge target query with url query

-### magnet:selector

-Removes the closest node when current value is null or undefined.

-`selector` is optional, in which case the parent node is removed, or if magnet is set inside an attribute, the attribute is removed.

 ### The empty filter:str

 The empty filter, usually used as the last filter in an expression, sets